teamcfadvance/cfstatic/full-guide.md

 ### Documenting dependencies

 Core to the correct running of CfStatic is the use of the @depends property to document dependencies between your files; CfStatic uses this information to ensure all necessary files are included in your page, and in the correct order.
-Dependencies can be either local or external, e.g. `@depends http://someurl.com/somejs.js` is an external dependency.
+Dependencies can be either local or external, e.g. `@depends http://someurl.com/somejs.js` is an external dependency, `@depends /jqueryplugins/tooltip.js` is a local dependency.

-Local dependencies have a path that starts at the root folder of the type of file you are dealing with. i.e. If your javascript files all live at `/webroot/static/js/`, and the file `/webroot/static/js/plugins/myplugin.js` has a dependency on `/webroot/static/js/core/jquery.js`, that dependency would be written like so:
+Local dependencies have a path that starts at the root folder of the type of file you are dealing with. i.e. If your javascript files all live at `/webroot/static/js/`, and the file `/webroot/static/js/plugins/myplugin.js` has a dependency on `/webroot/static/js/core/jquery.js`, that dependency would be written like so: `@depends /core/jquery.js`.

-**myplugin.js**

-{% highlight js %}
-/**
- * myplugin does this and that...
- *
- * @depends /core/jquery.js
- * @author joe bloggs
- */
-(function($){
-     // my plugin code here...
-})(jQuery);
-{% endhighlight %}

 #### Already minified files